drormeir/ReacherRL/Report.md

 * critic_arch        = [['b', 128], ['b', 64], ['b', 'r', 256, 'b', 'r']]

 Parameters for the replay buffer:
-* replay_buffer_size = 1000000 # the maximum number of tuples that can be hold in the replay buffer.
+* replay_buffer_size = 1000000 # the maximum number of tuples that can behold in the replay buffer.
-* replay_batch_size  = 128     # mini batch size for training the actor critic networks.
+* replay_batch_size  = 128     # mini-batch size for training the actor-critic networks.
-* no_reward_value    = -0.1    # For learning purpose of the Critic-network: What should be the reward of "no reward" step?
-This influences the Critic-network to avoid "no reward" moves, and focus on moves that brings positive reward.
+* no_reward_value    = -0.1    # An alternative value when the program encounters a zero reward.
+Overriding zero reward with a negative one will influence the Critic-network to avoid "playing safe" with zero rewards moves and focus on moves that bring positive reward.
-* no_reward_dropout  = 0.9     # Especially at the begining, there is an "overflow" of steps with negative rewards, which obscures the network from learning the best action.
-We create this parameter to remove most of the bad moves from the replay buffer in order to balance the amount of "good" and "bad" moves.
+* no_reward_dropout  = 0.9     # Especially initially, there is an "overflow" of steps with negative rewards, which obscures the network from learning the best action.
+We create this parameter to remove most of the bad moves from the replay buffer to balance the amount of "good" and "bad" moves.
 This method speeds up the learning process.

 OU noise parameters: